Rubus tricolor: Taxonomy

 "Discovery" of R. tricolor is credited to Père Jean Marie Delavay, (Note: Presumably the people inhabiting the native range of the plant already being aware of it.) and first introduced from China to the west in 1908 by plant collector Ernest Henry Wilson.
 It was provisionally described as a species by Wilhelm Olbers Focke in 1910.
 David Prain formally recognized it as an accepted species in a supplement to Index Kewensis in 1913.

 R. tricolor is a member of the genus Rubus which contains about 250 species, including the many different species of blackberries, raspberries and dewberries.
 Rubus is contained within the family Rosaceae (the "rose family").

 Rubus means "bramble" or "bramble-like" in ancient Latin, and in Botanical Latin, tricolor means "three-coloured".
 Focke conferred that epithet based on the three colours of the plant: leaves green above, white below, and the red bristles of the stems and petioles.

 Distribution and habitat

-Distribution

 The native range is Sichuan and Yunnan provinces in southwest China.
 It has been introduced into Great Britain and Ireland.

-Habitat

-Native habitats are steep banks, slopes, forests, thickets and mountain scrub; at an elevation between 1800 – 3600 m above sea level.
+Native habitats are steep banks, slopes, forests, thickets and mountain scrub; at an elevation between 1800-3600 m above sea level.